-Based on European regulation 91/492/EC, Morocco, very early, established legislation with conditions for producing and marketing live bivalve molluscs.
-In applying this legislation, the National Institute of Fisheries Research (INRH) has set up a system for sanitary monitoring of the marine environment, through which several harvesting areas have been classified while others are in progress.
-In January 2020, the Oualidia and Sidi Moussa lagoons were categorized respectively in classes B and C with respectively 52.77% of the results, which were between 230 and 4600 MPN E. coli / 100 g of flesh and intravalvular liquid (FIL) and 11.11% of results that fell between 4600 and 46000 MPN E. coli / 100 g FIL.
-Sidi Moussa lagoon has been classified as a clean area category C since 2006.
-As a result, the oyster farming activity has been suspended in this area.
-This incident is a warning sign of the significant weakness of these ecosystems in addressing multiple social and economic challenges.
-On another side, INRH has sufficient data and tools to progress towards a better optimization of the marine environment sanitary monitoring program management.
+52.77% of the results falling between 230 and 4600 MPN E. coli/100 g of flesh and intravalvular liquid (FIL) and 11.11% of the results falling between 4600 and 46000 MPN E. coli/100 g FIL.
+Sidi Moussa Lagoon has been classified as a category C since 2006.
+Consequently, oyster farming activity has been suspended in this area.
+This incident serves as a warning sign of the significant weakness of these ecosystems in addressing multiple social and economic challenges.
+On the other hand, INRH has sufficient data and tools to progress toward better optimization of the marine environment and sanitary monitoring program management.

-Keywords: Shellfish, oyster farming, Sanitary monitoring, Oualidia and Sidi Moussa lagoons, Morocco
+Keywords: Shellfish, oyster farming, sanitary monitoring, Oualidia and Sidi Moussa lagoons, Morocco

-1. Introduction
+Introduction

-It is well known that shellfish contamination occurs because bivalve molluscs are filter-feeding animals that selectively filter and accumulate small particles of phytoplankton, zooplankton, viruses, bacteria, and inorganic matter from the environment (Carella et al., 2010; Leoni et al., 2017).
-This highlights the role of shellfish as a vehicle for several hazards that could result in products that are unsuitable to guarantee the safety of consumers, particularly if live bivalve molluscs are consumed raw or undercooked (Iwamoto et al., 2010; Rubini et al., 2018 and Sferlazzo et al., 2018).
-The adoption of regulations that specify acceptable levels of bacterial enteric pathogens in shellfish-growing water (United States National Shellfish Sanitation Program) or shellfish tissues (European regulation 91/492/EC, Moroccan regulation1) has significantly decreased the impact of bacteria as causes of shellfish-associated disease outbreaks (Butt et al., 2004).
-In these two later regulations, shellfish harvesting areas are classified on the basis of the microbiological (Escherichia coli) and chemical (mercury, cadmium and lead) levels, as category A, B, and C. Bivalves in category A, which contain less than 230 MPN MPN E. coli /100 g FIL for at least 80% of the samples without the level of contamination exceeding 700 MPN E. coli / 100 g FIL for the remaining 20%, can be marketed without any preventive treatment.
-Bivalves collected from category B areas (at least 90% of samples are < 4600 MPN E. coli / 100 g FIL and the remaining 10% < 46000 MPN E. coli / 100 g FIL), can only be destined for human consumption after a depuration process to meet category A requirements or cooked by an approved method.
-Bivalves found in category C areas (< 46000 MPN E. coli /100 g FIL), must be subjected to relaying for a period of at least 2 months in category A area or cooked by an approved method (Council Directive 91/492/EEC, 1991 and Moroccan regulation1).
-Chemical contamination must remain at the levels required for category A. The RSSMM network2 was created in 1996 by INRH with the aim of carrying out sanitary monitoring of areas classified A, B and C under the conditions provided for by national food regulations.
-This network is implemented by six laboratories (LSSMM) housed in 6 regional centers of the INRH based at
+It is well known that shellfish contamination occurs because bivalve mollusks are filter-feeding animals that selectively filter and accumulate small particles of phytoplankton, zooplankton, viruses, bacteria, and inorganic matter from the environment (Carella et al., 2010; Leoni et al., 2017).
+This highlights the role of shellfish as a vehicle for several hazards that could result in products that are unsuitable to guarantee the safety of consumers, particularly if live bivalve mollusks are consumed raw or undercooked (Iwamoto et al., 2010; Rubini et al., 2018; Sferlazzo et al., 2018).
+The adoption of regulations that specify acceptable levels of bacterial enteric pathogens in shellfish-growing water (United States National Shellfish Sanitation Program) or shellfish tissues (European regulation 91/492/EC, Moroccan regulation) has significantly decreased the impact of bacteria as causes of shellfish-associated disease outbreaks (Butt et al., 2004).
+In these two later regulations, shellfish harvesting areas are classified based on the microbiological (Escherichia coli) and chemical (mercury, cadmium, and lead) levels, as categories A, B, and C. Bivalves in category A, which contain less than 230 MPN E. coli/100 g FIL for at least 80% of the samples without the level of contamination exceeding 700 MPN E. coli/100 g FIL for the remaining 20%, can be marketed without any preventive treatment.
+Bivalves collected from category B areas (at least 90% of samples are < 4600 MPN E. coli/100 g FIL and the remaining 10% are < 46000 MPN E. coli/100 g FIL) can only be destined for human consumption after a depuration process to meet category A requirements or cooked by an approved method.
+Bivalves found in category C areas (< 46000 MPN E. coli/100 g FIL) must relayed for at least 2 months in category A areas or cooked by an approved method (Council Directive 91/492/EEC, 1991 and Moroccan regulation Arrêté n° 1950-17).
+Chemical contamination must remain at the levels required for category A. The RSSMM network22 was created in 1996 by the INRH to carry out sanitary monitoring of areas classified A, B, and C under the conditions provided for by national food regulations.
+This network is implemented by six laboratories (LSSMM) housed in six regional centers of the INRH, based at Dakhla, Laayoune, Agadir, Oualidia, Tangier, and Nador.
+In 2021, the RSSMM conducted sanitary monitoring at 68 representative sampling points in 27 harvesting areas.